owenwienczkowski/owenwienczkowski/README.md

 I am glad to see you have navigated to my page.

-I am Owen Wienczkowski, I am graduating from Penn State in May 2024 with a B.S. in Software Engineering and a Minor in Computer Science.
+I am Owen Wienczkowski, a 2024 Penn State graduate where I earned my B.S. in Software Engineering with a Minor in Computer Science.

 Starting Fall 2025 I will be a graduate student at Durham University where I will be earning my Master's of Data Science.